Examining International Parental Child Abduction Cases

 Take Action for a Child Kidnapped by a Parent

-Boyer Law Firm provides expert legal services in business, family, and international law.
-Attorney Francis M. Boyer is one of only 50 Florida Bar Board Certified International Attorneys out of over 90,000 in the state.
+At Boyer Law Firm, we provide expert legal services in business law, and family law.
+Attorney Francis M. Boyer is one of only 50 Florida Bar Board Certified International Attorneys, and our team has proudly served clients for over 15 years.
+Schedule a consultation today to learn how we can assist you.

 Share This: